Mayor's Office of Education

 Weeklong activities highlight the benefits of a college education

 Mayor Alvin Brown and Duval County Public Schools have partnered to bring forth several activities in conjunction with “Jacksonville Goes to College Week.”
-Students throughout the city will participate in various activities highlighting the college entrance process and benefits of a college education during programs scheduled Friday, Oct.
-5 through Saturday, Oct.
-13. Read more
+Students throughout the city participate in various activities highlighting the college entrance process and benefits of a college education each October.
+Read more

 Mayor Brown's Learn2Earn

 Learn2Earn is a summer program designed for high school students who are on summer break awaiting their sophomore or junior years.
 Learn2Earn targets low-to-moderate income students with caregivers that have not attended college.
 Students entering senior year may be granted an exception to enroll.
 Learn2Earn is open to all students in public and private schools as well as home-schooled students.
 There is no cost to students, and the student to mentor ratio is 10 to 1.